COVID-19 Treatment Options

 - Monoclonal antibody treatment- Antibodies are part of our natural defense against viruses such COVID-19.
 Monoclonal antibodies are antibodies produced in a lab that are given as a one-time infusion through an IV at an infusion center to patients who have COVID-19.
 For people with COVID-19, the antibodies get into the circulation before the body can make its own antibodies, which provides a kick-start in fighting the virus.
-A monoclonal antibody called Sotrovimab is the only monoclonal antibody available that is predicted to be effective against Omicron.
-There is a very limited supply of monoclonal antibody treatment medications right now.
+A monoclonal antibody called Bebtoluvimab provides antibodies that are currently effective against circulating variants of Omicron.

 Learn more about monoclonal antibody treatment

 - Paxlovid - An antiviral pill for adults and children age 12 and older who weigh at least 88 pounds and who are at high risk of severe disease and hospitalization.
 Patients take three pills twice a day for five days.
-Paxlovid can cause severe or life-threatening interactions with widely used medications, including statins, blood thinners and some antidepressants, and the FDA does not recommend Paxlovid for people with severe kidney or liver disease.
-The supply of this medication is very limited.
+Paxlovid can cause interactions with widely used medications, including statins, blood thinners and some antidepressants, so your doctor has to check to make sure Paxlovid can be taken safely with your medications.
+The FDA does not recommend Paxlovid for people with severe kidney or liver disease.

 - Molnupiravir - An antiviral pill that is authorized for use only when other therapies are not readily available, and it is not recommended for individuals who are pregnant, breastfeeding or under the age of 18.
 Patients take four pills twice a day for five days.

 - Remdesivir – While the FDA approved it for people in the hospital, a clinical research study found that three days of this antiviral was effective at preventing the need for hospitalization in outpatients with COVID-19.
-UNC Health is planning to administer Remdesivir at infusion clinics when there is insufficient supplies of monoclonal antibodies (Sotroovimab) or Paxlovid.
+UNC Health is administering Remdesivir at infusion clinics and in the hospital when there is insufficient supplies of monoclonal antibodies (Bebtoluvimab) or Paxlovid.